 Coop Funeral Plans Reviews: we are reviewing independently.
 What do we think?
 Are there discounts available?
 They have introduced cheaper plans which do not have the same guarantees at the same time, so in effect, there are now two sets of plans.
-The main area in which Coop pre paid funeral plans have had an advantage is where clients wish to be buried.
+I will not recommend the two cheaper ones, as there are much better plans from other quality providers.
+The main area in which Coop pre paid funeral plans had an advantage is where clients wish to be buried.
 But guarantees are not absolute, and they may well not fully apply in your case: but where they do, the Coop Prepaid Burial Plan is one I would definitely consider in making my recommendation to you – not that their current range is bad.
 Contact us on 0800 0588 240 for more information.
 Use the form at the foot of the page if you would like a copy of the Coop Plans brochure – but do tell me a bit about what you are looking for so I send the right information.

 For the sake of clarity, the Coop is not a single organisation, and these comments apply to the nationally advertised brand Co-op Funeral Care.
 We do believe the Coop when they say that the intention is to provide the funeral and not to take the easy and more profitable way out of returning the original investment to the estate.